omkaarvd/omkaarvd/README.md

 - 🔭 Busy in improving myself.
 - 🌱 I’m currently learning a lot of stuff like JS/TS, React, Next.js, DSA, GenAI...
 - 🥇 I'm proficient in JS/TS and related libraries.
-- 🌟 Fun Fact: I code can.
+- 🌟 Fun Fact: I’m not even a portion of what I want to be.
 - 😄 Pronouns: He/Him.

 <!--